Skip to Content

 Wisconsin Tuition Promise

-The Wisconsin Tuition Promise provides last-dollar financial assistance to eligible Wisconsin residents attending a participating University of Wisconsin campus.
+The Wisconsin Tuition Promise provides last-dollar financial assistance to eligible Wisconsin residents from low-to-moderate income families.

-This program is designed to cover the remaining cost of tuition and fees after federal and state grants, scholarships, and other gift aid have been applied.
+As a last-dollar program, it covers the remaining gap for tuition and fees after federal and state grants, scholarships, and other gift aid have been applied.

-Eligible students must be Wisconsin residents with a family income (AGI) of $55,000 or less, as reported on the FAFSA.
-The Tuition Promise can be received for up to four years toward a bachelor’s degree (or up to two years for an associate degree).
+Eligible students must be Wisconsin residents, a new first-time or transfer students, with a family income (AGI) of $55,000 or less, as reported on the FAFSA.

 FAQ